bhuvnesh/javascript30/03-CSS-Variables/readme.md

-You can access this prject at - <a href="https://bhuvneshdev.com/javascript30/03-CSS-Variables/">Go to Project</a>
+You can access this project at - <a href="https://bhuvneshdev.com/javascript30/03-CSS-Variables/">Go to Project</a>